slepp22/inventory_database_arduino/README.md

 int voltage = 220; //Voltage of Power Grid
 ```

-If you want to use your own ThinkSpeak Channel, create one here: https://thingspeak.com/
+If you want to use your own ThingSpeak Channel, create one here: https://thingspeak.com/
 and modify the ThingSpeak Section in the code.
 ```python
 //THINGSPEAK SECTION